401 Tactical Fighter Squadron: Formation

-No. 1 Squadron Royal Canadian Air Force was formed as a fighter unit at Trenton, Ontario on 21 September 1937 with Siskin aircraft.
+No. 1 Squadron Royal Canadian Air Force was formed as a fighter unit at Trenton, Ontario, on 21 September 1937 with Siskin aircraft.
 The squadron was formed from the Fighter Flight of No. 3 (Bomber) Squadron.
 In August 1938, the squadron moved to Calgary, Alberta, and was re-equipped with Hawker Hurricane aircraft in February 1939.
-While stationed in Calgary, the squadron was commanded by S/L Elmer Garfield Fullerton.
-It was mobilized at Saint-Hubert, Quebec on 10 September 1939, and on 5 November 1939 it moved to Dartmouth, Nova Scotia.
+While stationed in Calgary, the squadron was commanded by Squadron Leader Elmer Garfield Fullerton.
+It was mobilized at Saint-Hubert, Quebec, on 10 September 1939, and on 5 November 1939 it moved to Dartmouth, Nova Scotia.

 The unit began as a permanent peacetime unit which, augmented by personnel from RCAF No. 115 Squadron (Auxiliary), arrived at its first base in the UK, Middle Wallop, on 21 June 1940.
 It had brought its own Hurricanes from Canada, and as these were not fully up to UK standard, the squadron was non-operational until mid-August when it moved to RAF Northolt.
 At the time the squadron comprised 27 officers (21 pilots) and 314 airmen.
-To gain experience of Fighter Command operations, S/L E.A.
+To gain experience of Fighter Command operations, Squadron Leader E.A.
 McNab, Commanding Officer, flew on operations attached to No. 111 Squadron, and claimed a He 111 bomber destroyed on 11 August 1940.